CNC Turning Services in Dallas, Texas | Multi-Axis, AS9100 Certified

 Materials We Work With

 Material selection makes or breaks a turned part's performance.
-We've machined everything from basic aluminum to exotic superalloys that most shops won't touch.
+Our precision CNC turning shop has machined everything from basic aluminum to exotic superalloys that most shops won't touch.
 Our turning department handles plenty of different materials:

 - Steel & Stainless: 4140, 303, 304, 316